THE BARNES FILE

 - 1988 Colonial Athletic Association co-Coach of the Year

-Tennessee's fortunes on the hardwood have never looked brighter, as Rick Barnes, the most decorated and accomplished head coach in school history, was handed the reins to the men's basketball program on March 31, 2015.
-The 2016-17 campaign is his second season leading the Vols.
+Tennessee's fortunes on the hardwood have never looked brighter, as Rick Barnes, the most decorated and accomplished head coach in school history, will enter his third season guiding the Volunteers in 2017-18.

-The marriage of Barnes' Hall of Fame-worthy résumé -- highlighted by 619 career Division I head coaching wins, the ninth-most among active coaches -- and Tennessee's world-class facilities, fervent fan base and outstanding athletic and academic resources, sets the Volunteers on a course to consistently compete for championships.
+The marriage of Barnes' Hall of Fame-worthy résumé -- highlighted by 635 career Division I head coaching wins, the ninth-most among active coaches -- and Tennessee's world-class facilities, fervent fan base and outstanding athletic and academic resources, sets the Vols on a course to consistently compete for championships.

 "Rick Barnes is an elite basketball coach in every respect," Tennessee Vice Chancellor and Director of Athletics Dave Hart said.
-"Rick brings an extremely impressive track record of excellence, as well as much-needed stability, to our men's basketball program.
-This is an exciting day for our Tennessee family."
+"Rick brings an extremely impressive track record of excellence, as well as much-needed stability, to our men's basketball program."

 Despite the fact that his first Tennessee squad was undersized--with an average roster height of 6-4--Barnes guided the 2015-16 Volunteers to multiple wins over ranked teams and victories over traditional rivals Florida, Kentucky and Vanderbilt.